 Meet Leu and Flaherty

 Did you know there are currently just nine northern fur seals in zoos and aquariums in the United States—and two of them live right at the Seattle Aquarium?
-Come say hello to "the boys" on your next visit: Leu, a 4-year-old male; and Flaherty, a 3-year-old male!
+Come say hello to "the boys," Leu and Flaherty, on your next visit!

 Where are you from, anyway?

-Leu was found stranded on a beach in California.
+Leu was found stranded on a beach in California in 2012.
 Blind in one eye, he was raised at the New England Aquarium until early 2015, when he joined the Seattle Aquarium.
-Flaherty was born at the New England Aquarium and spent his early years there until he joined the Seattle Aquarium in early 2015.
+Flaherty was born at the New England Aquarium in 2012 and spent his early years there until he joined the Seattle Aquarium in early 2015.
 His father was Isaac, who was the last fur seal born at the Seattle Aquarium.

 Big guys, little gals